 The GDPR applies to personal data as any information, in any format, that can directly or indirectly identify a natural person.

 The Regulation places much stronger controls on the processing of special categories of personal data.
 The inclusion of genetic and biometric data is new.

 Special categories of personal data

 - Health information

 Which organisations does the GDPR apply to?

 The GDPR applies to all EU organisations – whether commercial business, charity or public authority – that collect, store or process EU residents’ personal data, irrespective of nationality.
-Organisations based outside the EU that offer goods or services to EU residents, monitor their behaviour or process their personal data will be subject to the GDPR.
+Organisations based outside the EU that offer goods or services to EU residents, monitor their behaviour or process their personal data are also subject to the GDPR.

-Service providers (data processors) that process data on behalf of an organisation (the data processor) come under the remit of the GDPR and will have specific compliance obligations.
+Service providers (data processors) that process data on behalf of an organisation (data controller) come under the remit of the GDPR and will have specific compliance obligations.
 An example might be an organisation that processes your payroll or a Cloud provider that offers data storage.